-As the name suggests it essentially combines elements of both price and revenue caps6.
-Hybrid controls come in a variety of forms; they generally contain a fixed revenue component combined
+As the name suggests it essentially combines elements of both price and revenue caps.
+Hybrid controls come in a variety of forms; they generally contain a fixed revenue component combined with annual revenue drivers, such as customer numbers, sales and length of network system.

-6 The Office of Rail Regulation (ORR) in the United Kingdom imposes a hybrid revenue and price cap form of incentive based regulation.
-The portion of Network Rail's revenue requirement that is recovered through fixed charges is based on a revenue cap.
-The rest of the revenue requirement, recovered through variable charges, is subject to a price cap which establishes caps on individual charges but does not impose a limit on the level of with annual revenue drivers, such as customer numbers, sales and length of network system.
 Usually, the extent to which the revenue allowance varies with volume will reflect the extent to which underlying costs vary with volume.
 Therefore, the development of a cost tracking formula is an integral part of setting hybrid controls.
 A hybrid revenue cap is perhaps the most common hybrid form of control and is effectively a combination of a revenue and a price cap.

-The main advantages of hybrid controls are: the lowering of disincentive to expand growth in services; the increased incentives to participate in demand management; the moving of revenue closely in line with costs; and the lowering of financial risk of service providers.
+The main advantages of hybrid controls are: the lowering of the disincentive to expand growth in services; the increased incentives to participate in demand management; the moving of revenue closely in line with costs; and the lowering of financial risk of service providers.
 Overall, hybrid forms of control offer the potential for significant improvements in regulatory effectiveness.
 The main disadvantages include the potential difficulty of developing an effective cost tracking formula; the potential to less accurately track incremental costs; and the reduction in incentives to maximize efficiency, since under the hybrid form of control the cap is required to be reset each year of the regulatory period.